rule

 Text 29

+Namuci [another demon] witnessing the two being slaughtered, grieved over them and enraged made a serious attempt to kill Indra, oh lord of men.

 Namuci witnessing the two being slaughtered, grieved over them and made, o lord of men, enraged a great attempt to kill Indra.

-Namuci witnessing the two being slaughtered, grieved over them and made, o Lord of Men, enraged a great attempt to kill Indra.
 (Vedabase)

 Text 30